 In the years between 1910 and 1940, these practices pressed more than half of Portland’s Black population (over 1,900 people) into the underfunded and underdeveloped Albina Neighborhood.
 The century that followed showed little sign of improvement in city policy and systemic racism.
 These early years set the stage for further segregation and sanctioned a behavior that led to Portland’s severe housing crisis and alarming homeownership gap for people of color—the effects of which are alive and well today.

 – – – – – – – –

 This article is part of a series outlining the racist housing practices that have pervaded in Portland’s neighborhoods for over a century.
-Part two will feature the policies that led to disaster at Vanport, White flight in North Portland, and the groundwork for the urban renewal projects that desecrated the Black community in the 80s and 90s.
+Part two features the policies that led to disaster at Vanport, White flight in North Portland, and the groundwork for the urban renewal projects that desecrated the Black community in the 80s and 90s.

 - Bleeding Albina: A History of Community Disinvestment, 1940-2000 by Karen J. Gibson

 - Building a West Coast Ghetto: African-American Housing in Portland, 1910-1960 By Stuart McElderry

 - The Racist History of Portland, the Whitest City in America By Alana Semuels